 Holidays for full-time police officers are covered under their collective bargaining agreement.
+Full-time Police Sergeants shall follow the Observed Holidays and Holiday overtime pay for a Police Officer as outlined in the collective bargaining agreement for Police Officers.

-Except for designated employees in the Police Department, paid holidays falling on Sunday will be observed on Monday, and paid holidays falling on Saturday will be observed on the preceding Friday.
-If a holiday falls on an employee's regularly scheduled day off, the employee shall not lose the holiday and will be compensated either by cash or later time off at the City's discretion.
-When a non-exempt employee's services are required for an emergency or performance of an essential public service on a holiday, the employee shall receive overtime pay for the hours worked on the holiday.
+Except for Police Officers or Police Sergeants in the Police Department:

+- Paid holidays falling on Sunday will be observed on Monday, and paid holidays falling on Saturday will be observed on the preceding Friday. - If a holiday falls on an employee's regularly scheduled day off, the employee shall not lose the holiday and will be compensated either by cash or later time off at the City's discretion. - When a full-time non-exempt employee's services are required on an observed holiday, the employee shall receive overtime pay for the hours worked on the holiday. - When a part-time employee works on an actual holiday, the employee shall receive overtime pay for the hours worked on the holiday.